-This card facilitates the privileges afforded Bayside Library members, the financial transactions required for some library services and to pay fees.
+This card facilitates the privileges afforded Bayside Library members, the financial transactions required for some library services and the payment of fees.
 It contains a barcode and a unique membership number which operates in conjunction with a password or PIN for library functions.
 Also known as the library card or card.